Ch3rry-Pi3-AI/LLMOps-Financial-Planner/frontend/pages/README.md

   * `running` / `pending` → shows in-progress messaging and refresh button.
   * `failed` → shows error details and CTA to retry via the Advisor Team.
-* Renders a three-tab layout:
+* Renders a four-tab layout:

   1. **Overview**